rammcodes/Dopefolio/README.md

 ### Projects

 - On `.heading-sec__sub`, put a short description about the section.
-- `projects__row` is the row for each project.
-So, if you want to add multiple projects then you need to create add row for each project.
-Currently, I already added 3 rows for 3 projects but if you like to add more projects then you can just copy the code for the row and paste it so there will be more projects.

-Inside ```projects__row``` there's a **anchor tag** so clicking on it will take you to the project page for that particular project.
-I have already added 3 extra pages for each project called ```project-1.html```, ```project-2.html``` and ```project-3.html```.
-All these 3 files has the same code only the project title, image and description data is something that you will have to change.

-You can also render the page dynamically from server if you are using any server side language or using any framework like React, Vue, etc. but to keep things simple, I just prefer to create a file for each project as I don't wanna list more than 4 projects so its fine.
+- `.projects__row` is the row for each project in your portfolio.
+- One `.projects__row` for each project in your portfolio ( so for example, if you have 3 projects then you need 3 `.projects__row` one by one).

+- Inside each `projects__row`, there are 4 main elements.
+    - Project Image located at `.projects__row-img` where you can add the URL for your project mockup/image.
+You can use websites like [Media Modifier](https://mediamodifier.com/) and [SmartMockups]('smartmockups.com') to generate mockups for free.
+Just make sure to crop the extra white space around your mockup so the mockups can look bigger and the size of mockup file will be less.

+    - `.projects__row-content-title` is where you need to add your Project title.
+    - `.projects__row-content-desc` is where you need to add a short 2-3 lines description about your project.
+As, there's going to be a separate page for each project so there you can add all the details for each project on the specific project page.
+    - The Anchor tag ( **Case Study** button) on press will take you to the details page for each project.

+Currently, I have already added a separate for each project ( considering there are 3 projects ) the file names are `project-1.html`, `project-2.html` and `project-3.html`.
+If you like to add more projects then you can just create a new file for it and paste the same code that we have in `project-1.html` as the code is going to be same and the only thing that you need to change is the data inside each project file like the project title, description, image, etc.

 ```html
 <!-- **** Projects Section of Homepage **** -->